About the Wireless Broadband Alliance

 The WBA membership includes major fixed operators such as BT, NTT Communications, Comcast and Time Warner Cable; seven of the top 10 mobile operator groups (by revenue); and leading technology companies such as Cisco, Google and Intel.
 WBA member operators collectively serve more than 1 billion subscribers and operate more than 1 million hotspots globally.
 They also work with international operators to drive innovation, deliver seamless connectivity and optimize network investments.

-The WBA Board includes Arqiva, AT&T, Boingo Wireless, BT, China Mobile, Cisco, Intel, iPass, KT, NTT DOCOMO and Orange France.
+The WBA Board includes Arqiva, AT&T, Boingo Wireless, BT, China Mobile, Cisco Systems, Comcast, iPass, KT Corporation, NTT DOCOMO, Orange and Ruckus Wireless.
 For a complete list of current WBA members, please click here.

 Vision and mission